-We can rate a person having an Audi as rich, but to me if a person has an investment property and a portfolio that provides a wealth cash flow covering what he and his family needs now, that is truly a position to be enviable.
+We can rate a person having an Audi as rich, but to me, if a person has an investment property and a portfolio that provides a wealth cash flow covering what he and his family need now, that is truly a position to be enviable.

 Stage 9: Financial Freedom

 Once you are past stage 7, the rest is the stuff of fairy tales.